fc-thrisp-hurrata-dlm-graveyard/engine-defunct/content/index.md

 ### Configuration

-Several configuration options are currently available, by specifying:
+Several configuration options are currently available to an engine, by specifying:

     engine.Option = value